 Because 84% of Idaho County is federally owned, compensation from the federal government is critical to its stability.
-Idaho County receives compensation in three areas:
+Idaho County receives compensation in 3 areas:

-25% Funds-This revenue is derived from timber sales, grazing fees, land use fees, recreation charges, utility fees, mineral revenues, and admission or user fees.
-This compensation has not been utilized by Idaho County for many years as they have opted for Secure Roads and School payments instead (a county must choose between these two payments).
+• 25% Funds-This revenue is derived from timber sales, grazing fees, land use fees, recreation charges, utility fees, mineral revenues, and admission or user fees.
+This compensation has not been utilized by Idaho County for many years because the County instead has opted for Secure Roads and School payments (a county must choose between these 2 payments).

-- Secure Roads and School (SRS)-SRS funds are payments made to Idaho County with a formula splitting funds mostly between roads and schools.
-See Appendix B for SRS funding since 2007. - Payments in Lieu of Taxes" (PILT)-PILT are federal payments to local governments that help offset losses in property taxes due to non-taxable federal lands within their boundaries.
+- Secure Roads and School (SRS)-SRS funds are payments made to Idaho County using a formula that splits funds primarily between roads and schools.
+See Appendix B for details of SRS funding since 2007. - Payments in Lieu of Taxes (PILT)-PILT comprises federal payments to local governments that help offset losses in property taxes due to non-taxable federal lands within the local governments' boundaries.
 The law recognizes the inability of local governments to collect property taxes on federally owned land, which can create a negative financial impact.
 See Appendix B for PILT funding since 2007.